madman22/webrequest/README.md

 Helper package for common web request features

 A broken example is better than no example in my eyes.
-Here's a ~2 year old example that still has to be converted to use the the proper templates and web elements.
+Here's a ~2 year old example that still has to be converted to use the proper templates and web elements.

 ```
 func (ws *WebServer) Handler(w http.ResponseWriter, r *http.Request) {